-The (putting into) use of (turning messages into secret code)/decryption set of computer instructions is the most extremely important part of the secure communication.
-In now existing (turning messages into secret code) sets of computer instructions there is a trade-off between putting into use cost and resulting performances.
-SEA is an (able to be made bigger or smaller) (turning messages into secret code) set of computer instructions targeted for small embedded computer programs.
-It was, at first, designed for software putting into uses in controllers, smart cards or processors.
-In this letter, we (ask lots of questions about/try to find the truth about) its performances in recent FPGA devices.
-For this purpose, a loop (related to the beautiful design and construction of buildings, etc.) of the block code/puzzle is presented.

-Beyond its low cost performances, a significant advantage of the proposed (related to the beautiful design and construction of buildings, etc.) is its full flexibility for any limit/guideline of the (able to be made bigger or smaller) (turning messages into secret code) set of computer instructions, taking advantage of plain and common thing/not a brand-name drug Verilog HDL coding.
-The letter also carefully describes the putting into use details allowing us to keep small area needed things.
-Finally, a (serving to compare two or more things) performance discussion of SEA with the Advanced (turning messages into secret code) Standard Rijndael and ICEBERG(a code/puzzle purposed for (producing a lot with very little waste) FPGA putting into uses) is proposed.

-It illustrates the interest of (raised, flat supporting surface)/context-oriented block calculates/codes design and, as far as SEA is concerned, its low area needed things and reasonable (wasting very little while working or producing something).
+implementation of encryption/decryption algorithm is the most essential part of the secure communication.
+In currently existing encryption algorithms there is a trade-off between implementation and resulting cost performances.
+SEA is a scalable encryption algorithm targeted for small embedded applications.
+It was initially designed for software implementations in controllers, smart cards or processors.
+In this letter, we investigate its performances in recent FPGA devices.
+For this purpose, a loop architecture of the block cipheris presented.
+Beyond its low cost performances, a significant advantage of the proposed architecture is its full flexibility for any parameter of the scalable encryption algorithm, taking advantage of generic Verilog HDL coding.
+The letter also carefully describes the implementation details allowing us to keep small area requirements.
+Finally, a comparative performance discussion of SEAwith the Advanced Encryption Standard Rijndael and ICEBERG(a cipher purposed for efficient FPGA implementations) is proposed.
+It illustrates the interest of platform/context-oriented block cipher design and, as far as SEA is concerned, its low area requirements and reasonable efficiency.

-LINTRODUCTION
+I.INTRODUCTION

-Scalable encryption algorithm is targeted for smallembedded application with limited resources.SEA is a parametric block cipher for resource constrained systems (e.g. sensor networks, RFIDs) that has been introduced in [1].
-It was initially designed as a lowcost encryption/authentication routine (i.e. with small code size and memory) targeted for processors with a limited instruction set(i.e. AND, OR, XOR gates, word rotation and modular addition).
-Additionally and contrary to most recent block ciphers (e.g.the DES [2] and AES Rijndael [3], [4]), the algorithm takes the plaintext, key and the bus sizes as parameters and therefore can be straightforwardly adapted to various implementation contexts and/or security requirements.
-Compared to older solutions for low cost encryption like TEA (Tiny Encryption Algorithm) [5] or Yuval's proposal [6], SEA also benefits from a stronger security analysis, derived from recent advances in block cipher design/cryptanalysis.
-In practice, SEA has been proven to be an efficient solution for embedded software applications using microcontrollers, but its hardware performances have not yet been investigated.
+Scalable encryption algorithm is targeted for small-embedded application with limited resources.
+SEA is a parametric block cipher for resource constrained systems (e.g. sensor networks, RFIDs) that has been introduced in [1].
+It was initially designed as a low-cost encryption/authentication routine (i.e. with small code size andmemory) targeted for processors with a limited instruction set(i.e. AND, OR, XOR gates. word rotation and modular addition).
+Additionally and contrary to most recent block ciphers (e.g.the DES [2] and AES Rijndael [3], [4]), the algorithm takes theplaintext, key and the bus sizes as parameters and thereforecan straightforwardly adapted implementationcontexts and/or security requirements.
+Compared to oldersolutions for low cost encryption like TEA (Tiny EncryptionAlgorithm) [5] or Yuval's proposal [6], SEA also benefits from a stronger security analysis, derived from recent advances inblock cipher design/cryptanalysis.